3mdeb/news-and-ideas/blog/content/post/2022-01-03-pcie_screamer.md

 Information security is a complicated topic.
 It needs to be considered in every step of system design.
 Additionally, for every system, the threat model may be different.
-As a system includes multiple PCIe devices, that, i.e., can use the system's memory and be shared to an untrusted virtual machine or can themself be malicious there is a need to protect the memory from DMA attacks executed from the PCIe bus.
+A system includes multiple PCIe devices that can use the system’s memory.
+If a device is passed to an untrusted virtual machine, a rogue virtual machine may abuse the device to override the host's memory to break off its sandbox.
+Also, the device itself may be malicious, so there is a need to protect the memory from DMA attacks executed from the PCIe bus.

 To avoid this risk, there is an option to enable [IOMMU](https://blog.3mdeb.com/2021/2021-01-13-iommu/) what should fix the problem, but does it?